fommil/fpmortals/manuscript/complete.md

 A> principle* fame, the foundation of Object Oriented Programming.
 A>
 A> Gottfried Wilhelm Leibniz basically invented *everything* in the 17th A> century.
-He believed that [God was called Monad](https://en.wikipedia.org/wiki/Monad_(philosophy)).
-Eugenio Moggi later A> reused the name for what we know as `scalaz.Monad`, a mere mortal...
-A> just like you and me.
+He believed in a [God called Monad](https://en.wikipedia.org/wiki/Monad_(philosophy)).
+Eugenio Moggi later reused A> the name for what we know as `scalaz.Monad`.
+Not a God, just a mere A> mortal like you and me.

 ## Evaluation